bakkenbaeck/android-handbook/kotlin-style-guide.md

 #### Drop the left part of the lambda expression when possible

-If a lambda has zero parameters, unused parameters our only a single parameter the left part of the lambda can be removed.
+If a lambda has zero parameters, unused parameters, or only a single parameter the left part of the lambda can be removed.

     // Bad
     { view -> toast("Click")}